andreahernando/inverted_index/README.md

 ### SEARCH ENGINE

+It consists in developing the search engine API.
+To develop this module, we have build a mock word-level inverted index, design API inputs (parameters) and outputs (jsons), and deserialize the index from disk.
+As the previous part, this has also been performed using Java.

 ## THE WORK ENVIRONMENT

 To develop the inverted index task we used Pycharm, from JetBrains, using Python 3.9 and 3.10.
-To develop the crawler development we used IntelliJ IDEA, from JetBrains, using Java in its 11th version.
+To develop the crawler development, search engine, and future tasks, we will be using IntelliJ IDEA, from JetBrains, with Java in its 11th version.

 ## THE DEVELOPMENT TEAM